Aurelio logo

 )

-We'll run the same queries as earlier and see how the response time differs.
+We'll run the same queries as before and see how the response time differs.

 python